vpKumaravel/NEAR/README.md

 **3c)** Enter the overlapping factor (between 0 and 1, 0 indicates [no overlapping])
 **3d)** Enter the SD threshold to detect bad channels from the computed power values.

-Okay, we set the parameters.
+Okay, we have now set the parameters.
 Now, click on "OK".
 (It might take a few minutes to set up parallel toolbox in MATLAB, when you run for the first time).

 Note that LOF is computed only on "non-flat-line" channels i.e., channels detected by method 1) will not be included for LOF analysis, because they are just [flat].